Skip to content

 Depth Control

-recursive_directory_iterator provides the depth() method, which returns the current recursion depth (starting from 0).
-You can use this to limit the traversal depth:
+recursive_directory_iterator provides a depth() method, which returns the current recursion depth (starting from 0).
+You can use it to limit the traversal depth:

 cpp